How To Set Limits That Help Children Sleep

 Let the Goodbyes Linger

-bedtime, set limits, parenting, gentleWhile our goal, as parents, is to ensure our children's smoother transition to sleep, working on the issue can't be hurried.
+bedtime, set limits, parenting, gentleWhile our goal, as parents, is to ensure our children’s smoother transition to sleep, working on the issue can’t be hurried.
 The miraculous thing about the human system is that when feelings about a subject are fully expelled, the tears dry, the upset finishes, naturally, and on its own.
-Although it can be tempting to stop the flow, waiting helps a child work through those fears on his own and builds his resilience long-term.
+Although it can be tempting to stop the flow, waiting helps a child work through those fears on their own and builds their resilience long-term.

+A parent who stays close by, anchors a child in a calming presence of their support and kind words, as they hold space for their child to feel all of their feelings.
+How many nights this takes will depend on how deep fears have taken hold.
 “Sometimes the crying subsides quickly, sometimes it takes longer.
 As the fear begins to dissolve, the crying will slow and there will come a point that your child will begin to settle and fall asleep peacefully,” says Catherine Fischer.
+After those fears are released, then a child can feel your love and safety, and you will find them more willing to turn off the lights and close their eyes.

 For more insights into this transition to peaceful sleep, read Helping My Daughter Sleep in Her Own Bed.